PokemonGoMap/RocketMap/docs/extras/commandline.md

                             Hides the search bar for use in shared maps.
       -k GMAPS_KEY, --gmaps-key GMAPS_KEY
                             Google Maps Javascript API Key.
-      --spawnpoints-only    Only scan locations with spawnpoints in them.
       -C, --cors            Enable CORS on web server.
       -D DB, --db DB        Database filename.
       -cd, --clear-db       Deletes the existing database before starting the